Fujifilm X-T30 vs Hasselblad X1D

 Studio photographers will appreciate that the Hasselblad X1D (unlike the X-T30) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T30 and the X1D are recent models that are part of the current product line-up.
-The X-T30 replaced the earlier Fujifilm X-T20, while the X1D does not have a direct predecessor.
+The X-T30 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Hasselblad websites.

 So what is the bottom line?
 Is the Fujifilm X-T30 better than the Hasselblad X1D or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Fujifilm X-T30: